100 Sights in Moscow, Russia (with Map and Images)

 Московский театр кукол Пресс-служба Правительства Москвы / CC BY 4.0

-The Moscow Puppet Theater is the first of the existing state puppet theaters in Moscow and one of the oldest in Russia.
-It was founded in 1929 in the system of the State Publishing House by director Viktor Schwemberger.
-The theater uses various puppet techniques: from old puppets to large-sized frame puppets, conducts musical performances with the participation of a live orchestra.
+The Moscow Puppet Theater is the first of the currently operating state puppet theaters in Moscow and one of the oldest in Russia.
+It was founded in 1929 in the Gosizdat system by director Viktor Schwemberger.
+The theater uses a variety of puppet techniques: from antique marionettes to large-sized frame puppets, and conducts musical performances with the participation of a live orchestra.
 His repertoire also includes "performances with closed eyes", the events of which unfold in complete darkness, and all the action is based on sounds, smells, tactile sensations, which makes the performance accessible to blind people.
-The theater is the base venue of the Moscow International Festival of Puppet Theaters.
+The theater is the base site of the Moscow International Puppet Theater Festival.

 Wikipedia: Московский театр кукол (RU), Website